 Students may explore areas of interest, have access to computers for on-line learning, and gain skills through their community service projects.
 Most importantly, these young people are empowered to take on leadership roles and responsibilities.
 They build self confidence and communication skills.

-Our team (local staff including student interns and international volunteers) supports one another and helps to steer the lives of the children with love and care.
+Our team (local staff, student interns, and international volunteers) supports one another as well as the younger children, with love and care.
 The results are astonishing!
 We see troubled young people, who have been through things you would not want to imagine, emerge as confident and articulate young adults with the heart and mind to effect positive change in their lives and the lives of others.

 Internships provide select students an intensive path to deeper learning and assists them to meet their financial needs for schooling.
 By the end of the internship, students will have significantly improved writing skills, organizational ability, computer skills (keyboard and all essential programs), and have learned to set goals and complete a project.

 Center for Achievement Scholars